Recycling Information For 2022

 RECYCLING CONTAINERS Multi-family properties that need an additional 96-gallon recycling cart should call the GTMUA at (856) 227-5665.
 Carts are only available through the GTMUA.
 All carts are the property of Gloucester Township and must be left at your house if you move.
 Recycling carts used for any other purpose other than recycling will be confiscated.
 Please do not put any markings on your cart as it is Township property; each cart has an identification number and a RFID tag which will correspond with your address.

 GRASS CLIPPINGS will be collected as follows:

 March 15 to October 31 - The GTMUA collects grass clippings WEEKLY on the same day as your regular recycling day.
 Example: Your recycling day is every other Monday - your clippings will be picked up every Monday.
-Grass clippings can be placed into a two handled container, a compostable brown lawn bag or a trash bag left untied at the curb.
+Grass clippings can be placed into your old yellow recycling bucket, a two handled container, a compostable brown lawn bag or a trash bag left untied at the curb.
 Maximum weight for each bag or container is 40 pounds.
 A maximum of 20 bags per week is allowed.